ubccpsc/310/resources/other/async.md

 <a href="#parallelAsync"></a>
 #### With async/await

 While using the `for await` construct feels appealing as it helps the code look as close to the synchronous version as possible, this mechanism is prone to two shortcomings.
 First, it is extremely common to make mistakes that can result in the code running sequentially instead of in parallel.
-Second, the `try..catch` does not reliably catch errors that may arise if any of the async jobs fail.
-Fortunately, a [hybrid](#parallelPromiseAwait) of thes two approaches can address both of these shortcomings.
+Second, the `try..catch` does not reliably catch errors that may arise if any of the async jobs fail (this is not true for normal `await` calls, only for `for await`).
+Fortunately, a [hybrid](#parallelPromiseAwait) of these two approaches can address both of these shortcomings.

 ```typescript
 let jobs = [];